Game 1 – Cleveland 6 Milwaukee 4

 Game 4 – Milwaukee 4 Cleveland 3

-A well played series by newcomer Joe Allen who kept his team in every game
+A well played series by newcomer Joe Allen who kept his team in every game played.
+Look for good things this year from the Brewers.

 --submitted by Ron Burnette--